VallarasuS/Vallarasu.in/docs/_posts/2025-09-28-ready-fire-aim.md

 For now this is about increasing the luck surface.
 And It’s all an experiment at this moment.

-Reminded of a book titled ~  “Ready, Fire, Aim” 🔥 Enjoy your weekend!
+Reminded of quote from a book titled ~  “Ready, Fire, Aim” 🔥

+"anytime you want to reach a goal quickly, you simply need to act first, then make any necessary adjustments and correct for any mistakes later"

+Enjoy your weekend!